-1. After each performance and after each judge has given his collective marks and signed the sheets, these pass into the hands of the scorers.
+- 1. After each performance and after each judge has given his collective marks and signed the sheets, these pass into the hands of the scorers.
 The marks are multiplied by the corresponding coefficients, where applicable, and then totalled.
-Penalty points for errors in the execution of the tests are then deducted on each judge's sheet.
+Penalty points for errors in the execution of the tests are then deducted on each judge's sheet. - 2.
+The total score for the classification is obtained by adding the total points on each of the judge's sheets and converted to a percentage. - The winner is the athlete having attained the highest total percentage, the second placed athlete is the one with the next highest total and so on.